gaureshwalia/dropzone-game/README.md

 /**
  *
+ * To run this code, you must add 'core.jar' to the Java Build Path
- * To run this in Eclipse, you must have the 'core.jar' file in your Java project folder
+ * To do this in Eclipse for example, you must have the 'core.jar' file in your Java project folder
  * After putting the file in the project folder: right click the same folder,
  * go to Build Path > Configure Build Path > the Libraries tab > Add JARs > now select the 'core.jar' file you just added
  * You will know it is ready to run if a new folder called 'Referenced Libraries' appeared in the project file